10 Easy Steps for a DIY Security Review of Your Website

 Injection vulnerability examples include cross-site scripting (XSS), reflected file download/path traversal (OPF/LFD), and remote command execution (RCE).

-Ensure you use secure frameworks which provide native methods of protecting against these threats instead of having to implement custom code where possible!
+Ensure you use secure frameworks that provide native methods of protecting against these threats instead of having to implement custom code where possible!

 This is a classic and yet ignored even in 2021!
-The first step is to ensure you have a strong password policy – meaning users should only be allowed to create strong passwords consisting of special characters, alphanumerics, and with a minimum length of at least 8 characters.
+The first step is to ensure you have a strong password policy, meaning users should only be allowed to create strong passwords consisting of special characters, alphanumerics, and a minimum length of at least 8 characters.

-Ensure that your website’s login form does not allow for a single-use token to be transmitted via GET or POST parameters, such as those generated by many browser plugins which perform the role of authenticating users when they click on links within emails received from websites.
+Ensure that your website’s login form does not allow for a single-use token to be transmitted via GET or POST parameters, such as those generated by many browser plugins that authenticate users when they click links within emails received from websites.

-This is extremely dangerous because other sites can also implement these tokens into their own website/application and hijack sessions without knowledge.
+This is extremely dangerous because other sites can implement these tokens into their website/application and hijack sessions without knowledge.
 You should generate them client-side using JavaScript instead!

-If you’re transferring sensitive information between your server and clients it makes sense to ensure this data is sent securely in order to prevent anyone who may intercept it while in transit from being able to access it and potentially exploit the information.
+If you’re transferring sensitive information between your server and partners, it makes sense to ensure this data is sent securely to prevent anyone who may intercept it while in transit from accessing it and potentially exploiting the information.

 You can configure a website’s CSP using the header field – for example, to prevent inline scripts and style from running within your application you would create an appropriate policy such as “default-src ‘self'” which only allows JavaScript resources to be loaded via the same origin.
 This means only content loaded from the same website as the application will be allowed to run.

 This step applies whether you’re writing code or for a security audit!
-Ensure that you are performing data validation within user queries and web requests such as GET, POST, PUT and DELETE which can allow an attacker to launch attacks by simply modifying parameters in order to exploit existing vulnerabilities in your application’s logic.
+Ensure you are performing data validation within user queries and web requests such as GET, POST, PUT, and DELETE, which can allow an attacker to launch attacks by simply modifying parameters to exploit existing vulnerabilities in your application’s logic.

 You should also sanitize any output containing HTML/JavaScript tags before it gets returned back on screen so that if an attacker manages to inject JavaScript into this process they cannot hijack sessions via XSS or execute arbitrary commands using RCE without knowledge of the application’s owner.